-Testing the Fuel Pressure with a Fuel Pressure Gauge can be very easily done on your 3.1L or 3.4L Monte Carlo (Venture, Beretta, Corsica, Lumina, Monte Carlo, Grand Prix, Grand Am, Cutlass Supreme, etc.), since the engineers at GM had a brain an included a Schrader Valve, on the Fuel Rail, to attach a Fuel Pressure Gauge to.
+Testing the fuel pressure with a fuel pressure gauge can be very easily done on your 3.1L or 3.4L Monte Carlo (Venture, Beretta, Corsica, Lumina, Monte Carlo, Grand Prix, Grand Am, Cutlass Supreme, etc.).
+This is due to the fact that GM has included a Schrader valve on the fuel rail to which you and I can attach a fuel pressure gauge to.

 OK, let's get started with this test: